 Ops is in charge of all the “work outside the work.”
-They own the critical processes that allow the studio to function and grow.
+This department owns the critical back-office processes that allow the studio to function and grow.

 Ops is in charge of our finances and our books.
 They work with our bookkeeper and tax advisor (In the US these are both Tanner).

 Studio Management is the administration of the tools that we use on a daily basis to complete our work.
 In a physical studio this would involve setup of equipment, furniture, etc. In our remote-first model, it mainly has to do with software.
 We use a litany of software tools for our project work and also to administer our team.
 Operations owns our software tools and is in charge of: